 I write a food blog, so I love cooking.
 Right?

 Sometimes, it’s a weeknight and I’m dreaming of roasted chicken with a lemony herb sauce or a gorgeous, hearty stew that can’t be rushed.
-But Wednesdays are always rushed, and that stew is not going to happen.
-So I whip up something similar, maybe chicken breasts or a quick curry that promises I’ll have dinner on the table in 20 minutes.
-Thirty minutes later I’m sweating, I’ve lost my appetite, and the kitchen is a mess.
+But Wednesdays are always rushed so I whip up something similar, maybe chicken breasts or a quick curry that promises I’ll have dinner on the table in 20 minutes.
+Forty-five minutes later I’m sweating, I’ve lost my appetite, and the kitchen is a mess.
 Do I love cooking?

 Honestly, not always.
 I know that cooking is my only creative outlet (I won’t go near a paintbrush), and I almost always love the finished product.
 I love the way my mind goes blank, for the first time all day, and my only focus is my knife and cutting board.
 As I cook more and more, I have learned what I love about the kitchen, and how to avoid the things I don’t.
 I know that cooking has improved and enriched my life (and definitely made me healthier), and it’s worth the time, the sweat, and the mess.
 Here’s how you can cook with a little more ease, a bit less stress, and plenty of joy.